 2) Send your completed application and a check for the first-year’s national and state dues to NAP.

 3) Pass the membership exam with a 70% or better.

 4) Receive confirmation of successful completion of the exam.

-The membership application asks you to specify a paper exam or online exam, with either an in-person or virtual monitor.
+The membership application asks that you specify a paper exam or online exam, with either an in-person or virtual monitor.
 The application process is outlined on the application form.
-Your first-year’s NAP dues are prorated monthly based on the date of application, as are the state dues for Missouri, Minnesota, New England, Oklahoma, Washington, and the Electronic association are also prorated.
+Your first year’s NAP dues are prorated based on the month in which you take the exam.
+Dues for Hawaii, Michigan, Minnesota, Missouri, New England, Oklahoma, Washington, and the Electronic association are also prorated.
 National and state dues must be paid at the time you submit your membership application.
-Please allow at least 15 days’ advanced notice for online exams and 30 days for paper.
+Please submit applications at least 15 days before the exam date for online exams and 30 days for paper exams.

 Membership Through Distance Learning

 The University of Wisconsin, in partnership with NAP offers an independent learning course entitled Introduction to Parliamentary Procedure: Dynamics of Leadership.
 This course earns the student 14 Continuing Education Units (CEU), and qualifies the student for NAP membership without further testing.
 See the University of Wisconsin website for more information.